Dj-Viking/aoc-2021/README.md

 # to change code, write in the ts files and then run
 npm start
 # this will emit the js files that node will execute
+# this runs tsc in watch mode so any changes are emitted after save
 ```

 # run